-If you’re among the 7 million Americans enrolled in the Qualified Medicare Beneficiary (QMB) Program , providers aren’t allowed to bill you for medical services and items that Medicare covers.
-This means you can’t be billed for Medicare deductibles, coinsurance, and copayments.
+If you’re among the 7.5 million people in the Qualified Medicare Beneficiary (QMB) Program , Medicare providers aren’t allowed to bill you for services and items Medicare covers, including deductibles, coinsurance, and copayments.
 If a provider asks you to pay, that’s against the law.

-Here are 3 tips if you get a bill for these charges:
+If you get a bill for these charges:

-- If the medical provider won’t stop billing you, call 1-800-MEDICARE (1-800-633-4227).
+- If your provider won’t stop billing you, call us at 1-800-MEDICARE (1-800-633-4227).
 TTY users can call 1-877-486-2048.
-The agent can confirm that you have QMB.
-Medicare can also ask the provider to stop improper billing, and refund any incorrect payments you made.
+We can confirm that you’re in the QMB Program.
+We can also ask your provider to stop billing you, and refund any payments you’ve already made.